zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/scan.rst

 ------------------

 Users can create custom scan processes and GUI widgets by appropriately combining ``MultiMotor``, ``MultiDetector``, and ``DataStorage`` instances.
-See the next page for more example configurations.
+See the next `Advanced` section and examples there for details on more complex configurations.